Back home where it started, why induction into Nebraska High School HOF 'means a little more' for Niles Paul - NewsBreak

 He moved back to Omaha just two weeks ago, reconnecting with family, friends and, of course, his favorite spots to grab a bite to eat.

-Time Out Foods, known for its fried chicken, has been visited a few times already, Paul says.
+Time Out Foods, known for its chicken, has been visited a few times already, Paul says.

+Check out who is going into the 2022 Nebraska High School Sports Hall of Fame class

 Yeah, Paul is back where it all started, and a recent phone call helped bring back to life some of those memories growing up in Omaha.
 The Omaha North graduate and former Husker wide receiver was told he was going to be inducted into the Nebraska High School Sports Hall of Fame on Sept.
 25 at Lincoln East High School.